elastic-interval/pretenst-com/_posts/2020-10-12-brass-and-tulips.md

 ![brass][brass-a6]

-Then of course begins the phase of mass production.
+Then of course begins the phase of mass production of steel tulips.

 ![brass][brass-a8]
+![brass][brass-a7]

 Fortunately while slitting and filing endless numbers of tulips, I was able to listen to some podcasts, some music, and even watch a documentary or two.